Enable VM Insights overview

-This article provides an overview of the options available to enable VM insights to monitor the health and performance of:
+This article provides an overview of how to enable VM Insights to monitor the health and performance of:

 - Azure virtual machines.